peterhinch/micropython-nano-gui/README.md

 refresh(ssd)  # Initialise and clear display.
 ```
 This is followed by Python fonts.
 A `CWriter` instance is created for each
 font (for monochrome displays a `Writer` is used).
-Note that upside down
+Upside down rendering is not
-rendering is not supported; current widgets do not support scrolling text.
+supported.
+Only the `Textbox` widget supports scrolling text.
 ```python
 from gui.core.writer import CWriter  # Renders color text import gui.fonts.arial10  # A Python Font